Proposition B (June 2012)

 The respondents and real parties in interest responded to the amicus briefs on Nov.
 7, 2016.
 On December 19, amicus San Diego Taxpayers Educational Foundation filed a request to present oral argument.
 The court denied the request.

-On March 17, 2017, the parties argued the cause before the appellate court and submitted the matter for decision.
-According to the court’s website, an opinion should be issued prior to June 15, 2017.
+On March 17, 2017, the parties argued the cause before the appellate court.

 Additional documents available here